 1. INTRODUCTION 3

 Legal status 3

 Mission statement 3

 Mentorships 4

-Scholarships 4
+Doctoral scholarships 4

 Fellowships 4

-Public Interaction Program 4
+Public interaction program 4

-Access to Information at the Foundation 5
+Access to information at the Foundation 5

 2. ADMINISTRATION OF THE ACCESS TO INFORMATION ACT 5

-Structure of the Access to Information Office 5
+Structure of the access to information office 5

 Information holdings 5

 Reading room 5

 3. DELEGATION OF AUTHORITY 6

-4. INTERPRETATION OF THE 2011-2012 STATISTICAL REPORT ON THE ACCESS TO INFORMATION ACT 6
+4. INTERPRETATION OF THE 2012-2013 STATISTICAL REPORT ON THE ACCESS TO INFORMATION ACT 6

-5. EDUCATION AND TRAINING ACTIVITIES 7
+5. EDUCATION AND TRAINING ACTIVITIES 8

-6. POLICIES AND PROCEDURES 7
+6. POLICIES AND PROCEDURES 8

-7. ISSUES AND COMPLAINTS 7
+7. ISSUES AND COMPLAINTS 10

-AP PENDIX A - DELEGATION OF AUTHORITY 8
+API PENDIX A - DELEGATION OF AUTHORITY 11

-PENDIX B - 2011-2012 STATISTICAL REPORT ON E ACCESS TO INFORMATION ACT 10
+PENDIX B - 2012-2013 STATISTICAL REPORT ON 12